 How Fury and Wilder match up ahead of their fight in Los Angeles

-An analysis of the heavyweights ahead of their clash at the Staples Center.
+Thw WBC world heavyweight title is on the line on Saturday night.

-Tyson Fury challenges WBC heavyweight champion Deontay Wilder at Los Angeles’ Staples Center in a fight that is dividing opinion.
+Tyson Fury challenges WBC heavyweight champion Deontay Wilder at Los Angeles’ Staples Center on Saturday in a fight that is dividing opinion.

 Fury is expected to remain elusive and awkward in an attempt to outbox the heavy-handed American, who has stopped each of his 39 professional opponents.